Robotrek: Development and releaseRobotrek was developed by Quintet and published by Enix. Ancient handled the game's audio. Quintet had previously developed the ActRaiser series, Soul Blazer, and Illusion of Gaia, all released by Enix on the SNES. Quintet first collaborated with Ancient on ActRaiser 2. Robotrek was directed by Quintet president Masaya Hashimoto, who supervised the staff during the project. After assisting on the overseas marketing of ActRaiser, Shinji Futami was promoted to producer for several Quintet games including Robotrek. Reiko Takebayashi served as both the chief designer and scenario writer for Robotrek, while Shigemi Kita was its main programmer. The game's original concept was devised three years prior to its release and actual development took a year and a half.

+Reception and legacy

-Reception and legacyRobotrek received mostly average review scores from printed media at the time of its release.
+Robotrek received mostly average review scores from printed media at the time of its release.
 Reactions to its gameplay were mostly positive.
 Nick Rox of GameFan, Dean Mortlock of Super Play, and Doug Brumley of Game Players all viewed the ability to invent items and build customizable robots that fight in the protagonist's place as innovative or original.
 Rox recommended the game as "a totally different and refreshing RPG experience."
 Mortlock appreciated the ability to invent objects and add new robots as the game's one saving grace.
 He compared this latter feature to recruiting and maintaining a traditional RPG party, but admitted "at least they're trying to be different."
 These gameplay attributes, coupled with linear storyline progression, led Brumley to conclude that Robotrek was "a fun choice for players without much RPG experience."
 However, GamePro negatively assessed that Robotrek "unsuccessfully attempts to push the envelope of its genre," criticizing the inability to send more than one robot into battle at a time and the trial and error involved in creating hybrid weapons and items.
 The magazine did praise the robots' special attacks and the option to avoid enemy encounters.